 If someone lands on your page due to a great keyword, you can gain more credibility by having users move through your site.
-This helps your bounce rates go down and your ranking go up.
-All while proving to Google that your keyword choice is actually relevant to your business.
-It’s good to have a button for more information, a call to action, or a form.
-All of these increase interactivity with your wbsite.
+This helps your bounce rates go down and your ranking goes up.
+Additionally, this proves to Google that your keyword choice is actually relevant to your business.
+It’s good to have a button for more information, a call to action, or a form on your site.
+All of these increase interactivity with your website.

 Keep in mind that keywords and search results depend on other factors.
 There isn’t much point to Google sending someone to your site if it’s hard to navigate or understand.
 Before putting the focus on your keywords, make sure your website is user-friendly!
 Or your results will be skewed by people leaving for other reasons.
 Great content also needs great design.
 Design goes hand in hand with the user experience, in turn telling search engines a lot about your impression with users.
 Lastly, you may have great content, but if it’s hard to find on the website, it will be hard to find through Google.
 Content itself needs to be high quality, relevant to your business, and credible in order for it to be shared and rank well with Google.